MatthiasS3/N2Container/README.md

 You can setup and run this project in Microsoft EKS This could not be tested, as billing must be enabled and EKS is not included in the AWS student program.
 Read the [amazon Documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) on how to deploy Kubernetes Clusters.
 --->

+## Usage

+To Create a new Neural Network you have to send a Post request